cixk1/security-tools/README.md

 - Generating wordlists

 ### Development
-This is a experimental repo for educational purposes and i still in active development
+This is a experimental repo for educational purposes.
+This means also that this repo is still in active development.